NoraIT21/MyRepositoryToTrain/README.md

 # MyRepositoryToTrain
-This is some shit for me to train nvm the whole shit
+This is some shit for me to train nvm the whole shit thththth